dmolony/Backgammon/README.md

 For networked games the first player must start the server and when it is ready the second player can join.
 ![Select game type](resources/start.png?raw=true "Select game type")
 #### Board
 Click on the piece you wish to move.
-It will move using the currently selected die.
+It will move using the currently highlighted die.
 To use both dice on the same piece, use shift-click.
-Undo a move with U, redo a move with R. Swap the order of the dice with X.
+Undo a move with U, redo a move with R. Swap the order of the dice with X. Press space to finish the move.
 ![Initial board](resources/board1.png?raw=true "Initial board")
 #### Possible Moves
 Command-M displays all of the possible moves.
 Click on a move to use it.